kinnala/scikit-fem/docs/extended.rst

 The P0 space has functions that are constant over a cell/element in the mesh and consequently discontinuous on the facets between cells/elements.
-It also has fewer degrees of freedom than a P1 basis constructed on the same mesh.
+It also has fewer degrees-of-freedom than a P1 basis constructed on the same mesh.
 Specifically, the P0 basis will have a degree-of-freedom for each cell/element in the mesh.